 While forgetfulness and problems thinking most often show up in people age 60 or older, medical research is discovering that the disease starts making changes in the brain many years before that.

-In a 2017 article in JAMA Neurology, Gottesman and co-authors looked at data from 15,744 people from all over the country to see the relationship between smoking, diabetes and elevated blood pressure and the chance of developing dementia over 25 years.
+In a 2017 article in JAMA Neurology, the authors looked at data from 15,744 people from all over the country to see the relationship between smoking, diabetes and elevated blood pressure and the chance of developing dementia over 25 years.

 Healthy choices and lifestyle changes in your 40s may make a difference in your dementia risk.
 Talk to your doctor about strategies to guard against plaque buildup and narrowing of your arteries: